svnrnns/portfolio/README.md

 # Project Setup 🌸

 1. Clone this GitHub repository.
-2. Access the directory with `cd stellaris-3`.
+2. Access the directory with `cd portfolio`.
 3. Install all dependencies using `npm install` or `yarn`.
 4. Run this project in dev mode `npm run dev`.